-7.26.4.6 OBJECTIVE: The purpose of this regulation is to promote the health, safety and welfare of individuals who are receiving supports and services for persons with developmental disabilities from service providers certified by or funded in whole or in part with state funds administered by the department through contracts or agreements.
-This regulation provides a procedure to address client complaints and provides that the department will enforce remedies for substantiated complaints through the service providers funding contract or provider agreements.
+8.371.4.6 OBJECTIVE: The purpose of this regulation is to promote the health, safety and welfare of individuals who are receiving supports and services for persons with developmental disabilities from service providers certified by or funded in whole or in part with state funds administered by the authority through contracts or agreements.
+This regulation provides a procedure to address client complaints and provides that the authority will enforce remedies for substantiated complaints through the service providers funding contract or provider agreements.

-7.26.4.7 DEFINITIONS:
+8.371.4.7 DEFINITIONS:

-- A. "Client" means a person with developmental disabilities who is receiving supports and services for individuals with developmental disabilities by a service provider certified by or funded in whole or in part with state funds administered by the department through contracts or agreements. - B. "Complainant" means a client or his or her legal guardian who files a complaint pursuant to this regulation. - C. "Days" means calendar days. - D. "Department" means the department of health. - E. "Developmental disabilities" means a severe chronic disability of a person that: - (1) is attributable to a mental or physical impairment, including the result from trauma to the brain, or a combination of mental and physical impairments;
+- A. "Client" means a person with developmental disabilities who is receiving supports and services for individuals with developmental disabilities by a service provider certified by or funded in whole or in part with state funds administered by the authority through contracts or agreements. - B. "Complainant" means a client or their legal guardian who files a complaint pursuant to this regulation. - C. "Days" means calendar days. - D. "Developmental disabilities" means a severe chronic disability of a person that: - (1) is attributable to a mental or physical impairment, including the result from trauma to the brain, or a combination of mental and physical impairments; - is manifest before the person reaches the age 22 years; - is expected to continue indefinitely; - results in substantial functional limitations in three or more of the following areas of major life activity: - (a) self-care; - (b) receptive and expressive language; - (c) learning;

-- (2) is manifest before the person reaches the age twenty-two years; - (3) is expected to continue indefinitely; - (4) results in substantial functional limitations in three or more of the following areas of major life activity: - (a) self-care - (b) receptive and expressive language; - (c) learning; - (d) mobility; - (e) self-direction: - (f) capacity of independent living; and - (g) economic self-sufficiency. - F. "Director" means the director, developmental disabilities division or his or her designee. - G. "Division" means the developmental disabilities division of the department. - H. "Emergency" means a circumstance in which the health or safety of the client or another person is in immediate and serious jeopardy and must be protected immediately to stop or prevent harm. - I. "Facilities" means institutions operated by the department. - J. "Guardian" means the parent of an individual with developmental disabilities if the client is a minor or a legal guardian appointed or recognized pursuant to the Uniform Probate Code, Section 45-5-101. et.
+- (d) mobility; - (e) self-direction: - (f) capacity of independent living; and - (g) economic self-sufficiency. - E. "Director" means the director, developmental disabilities division or the director's designee. - F. "Division" means the developmental disabilities division of the authority. - G. "Emergency" means a circumstance in which the health or safety of the client or another person is in immediate and serious jeopardy and must be protected immediately to stop or prevent harm. - H. "Facilities" means institutions operated by the authority. - I. "Guardian" means the parent of an individual with developmental disabilities if the client is a minor or a legal guardian appointed or recognized pursuant to the Uniform Probate Code, Section 45-5-101. et.
 Seq.
-NMSA 1978 (1993 Repl.). - K. "Office" means the Office of Quality Assurance or a regional office within the developmental disabilities division. - L. "Plan" means the individual service plan for services, treatment or habilitation developed by the interdisciplinary team. - M. "Service provider" means a private entity that has entered into a contact [sic] or provider agreement with the department or that is certified by the department for the purpose of providing supports and services to individuals with developmental disabilities.
+NMSA 1978 (1993 Repl.). - J. "Office" means the office of quality assurance or a regional office within the developmental disabilities division. - K. "Plan" means the individual service plan for services, treatment or habilitation developed by the interdisciplinary team. - L. "Service provider" means a private entity that has entered into a contact or provider agreement with the authority or that is certified by the authority for the purpose of providing supports and services to individuals with developmental disabilities.
 When the context requires, the service provider means the executive director or administrator having authority to bind the service provider.
-Service provider does not include facilities operated by the department.
+Service provider does not include facilities operated by the authority.

-7.26.4.8 REASONS FOR ADOPTION:
+8.371.4.8 REASONS FOR ADOPTION: